Mustaphamexy/requirement-analysis/README.md

 - **Scalability**: The system should be able to scale horizontally to handle increased traffic.
 - **Usability**: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
 - **Reliability**: The system should have an uptime of 99.9% and recover quickly from any failures.

+## Use Case Diagrams.
+Use Case Diagrams are visual tools used in software development to show how different users (called actors) interact with a system to achieve specific goals (use cases).
+These diagrams provide a high-level overview of what the system does from a user's point of view.

+### Benefits of Use Case Diagrams:
+- Provide a clear visual representation of system functionalities.
+- Help in identifying and organizing system requirements.
+- Facilitate communication among stakeholders and development team.